h4riharan/health-tracker-ai-frontend/README.md

-Here is the Live demos of the health tracker app :
+Here is the Live demo of the health tracker app :

 ## Running the Frontend locally